Scrutiny is the activity of challenge of decisions and policies to ensure the best possible outcome for people in Monmouthshire.

 How do Scrutiny Committees operate?

-- Each Scrutiny Committee meets six-weekly, with additional meetings scheduled when necessary.
+- Scrutiny Committees meets six times a year with additional meetings scheduled when necessary.

-- The committee comprises 9 non-executive Members and the Committee elects a Chair annually.
+- The committee comprises 9 non-executive Members and Council elects the Chairs annually.

 - The Scrutiny Committees set their own agenda and agree a forward work programme for the year.